weiping-playnext/Zenject/Documentation/MemoryPools.md

         protected override void OnDestroyed(Foo item)
         {
             // Called immediately after the item is removed from the pool without also being spawned
-            // This occurs when the pool is shrunk either by using WithRange or by explicitly shrinking the pool by calling the `Shrink()` method
+            // This occurs when the pool is shrunk either by using WithMaxSize or by explicitly shrinking the pool by calling the `ShrinkBy` / `Resize methods
         }

         protected override void OnSpawned(Foo item)